-You won’t hear any complaints from the kids when you serve these low-carb gluten-free chicken nuggets.
+You won’t hear any complaints from the kids when you serve these keto chicken nuggets.
 They taste just as good or better than regular ones.
-So next time you need a family friendly dish, serve up these keto chicken nuggets!
+So next time you need a family friendly dish, serve up these tasty bites!

 After creating ketogenic recipes for the last ten years, you’d think I would have already posted a recipe for low carb chicken nuggets.
 However, the few times I experimented with them, I just didn’t seem to get what I was looking for.
 But this time, I’ve nailed it.

-When I first tried to make them, I processed the meat in a food processor with some seasoning ingredients.
+When I first tried to make homemade chicken nuggets, I processed the meat in a food processor with some seasoning ingredients.
 I just didn’t like the result.
 The chicken just didn’t have the right texture.

 I also didn’t like the fact that I had to form nugget pieces from the meat mixture.
 It was time consuming and not something that a busy mom should have to waste her time on.

 Most recipes use chicken breast.
-But if you’re on a ketogenic diet, you’ll want to use boneless chicken thighs.
+But if you’re on a keto diet, you’ll want to use boneless chicken thighs for a keto chicken nugget recipe.
 That’s because dark meat contains about three times the fat as white meat.

 Next, you’ll need to choose a base for the coating that’s low in carbs.
 Almond flour, coconut flour, and pork rinds are all popular choices.
 Personally, I prefer to use coconut flour.
 But the others work in the recipe too.